Three Inches

-Three Inches is an American science fiction action television film, intended to serve as the pilot episode for a proposed series.
-Created by writer-producer Harley Peyton and directed by Jace Alexander it aired on Syfy on December 29, 2011.
-The show follows a group of people with superhuman abilities, focusing on Walter Spackman, played by Noah Reid, an underachiever who develops a telekinetic ability after being struck by lightning.
+Three Inches is an American science fiction action television special, intended to serve as the pilot episode for a proposed series.
+Created by writer-producer Harley Peyton and directed by Jace Alexander, Three Inches aired on Syfy on December 29, 2011.
+The television special follows a group of people with superhuman abilities, focusing on Walter Spackman, played by Noah Reid, an underachiever who develops a telekinetic ability after being struck by lightning.

-The movie received favorable reviews, but failed to spawn into the TV series.
+The television special received favorable reviews, but failed to be picked up as a TV series.

 Plot

 On the same day that 26-year-old Walter Spackman confesses his love to the non-reciprocating Lily, he is struck by lightning.
 He awakens from a coma to discover that he has gained the ability to move objects with his mind up to a distance of three inches.
 The mysterious Troy Hamilton recruits Walter to join his team of superheroes and Walter joins in the hope of helping to improve the world.

 Walter's first mission is to recover a package on behalf of an unknown client.
 The "package" turns out to be a young girl named Cassie, who has a set of superhuman abilities.
 Deeply troubled, Walter quits the team but returns to headquarters with teammate Watts, best friend Macklin and Cassie's sister to rescue the girl.
 The next day Troy tells Walter that he had no idea that the "package" was a person.
 Upon learning the truth, he counted on Walter's sense of decency to lead him to quit and, as a "disgruntled former employee", rescue Cassie while giving Troy the "plausible deniability" he needed.
 Walter rejoins the team.